 The small resident birds were in good number too, and many of these were recorded in the planted areas, including Brown, Buff-rumped and Striated Thornbills, Superb Fairy-wren, White-browed Scrubwren, Spotted and Striated Pardalotes and Grey Fantail.
 Several Grey Shrike-thrush were calling, pleasing all with their full repertoire of sounds.
 Australian Magpie, Grey Currawong, Little Raven and Crimson Rosella were common'.

-Encouragingly a resident flock of Noisy Miners Manorina melanocephala, an Australian native species that aggressively excludes all other small birds, has not been observed since the end of 2013.
+Encouragingly a resident flock of Noisy Miners Manorina melanocephala, an Australian native species that aggressively excludes all other small birds, has not been observed since 2013.

 Planting clumps of shrubs and understorey that now provide shelter and protection for small birds like the Striated Pardalote, Pardalotus striatus is likely to be responsible for the absence of the Noisy Miner.
 Pardalotes are now regularly seen.